Mohammad02alrub/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi!
-I'm **Mohammad Abu Alrub**, a Data Analyst passionate about SQL, data engineering, and analytics.
+I'm Mohammad Abu Alrub — a data lover who enjoys turning messy data into something clear, useful, and impactful.
-I build real-world data projects to improve my skills and help others learn through practical examples.
+I like creating hands-on projects that reflect how I think, learn, and solve problems.
+Every project I build helps me grow as an analyst and share what I learn with others.

 Let’s connect on LinkedIn!
 👉 **https://www.linkedin.com/in/mohammad-abo-al-rub-057a51243/**